Exemption Status Changes - Supervisors Guidance

 Human Resources will contact employees and their supervisors via email leading up to the change date.

-Determining exemption status may be challenging based on FTE, stipends, allowances, etc. You do not need to navigate or calculate on your own.
+Determining salaried/hourly status may be challenging based on state laws, FTE, stipends, allowances, etc. You do not need to navigate or calculate on your own.
 Human Resources is here to support you.
-If you have questions, please contact your Senior HR Partner.
+If you have questions, please contact your HR team.

 Yes, an employee may shift hours around within a given workweek to stay within their regular hours.
 In fact, as a supervisor, you must explore all options to facilitate this before considering overtime.
 This may include rescheduling priorities, reassigning work, re-balancing workloads and even revising the employee’s work schedule so that weekend work is performed as a regular part of the workweek.